amino-os/Amino.Run/docs/README.md

 2. distributed, transactional persistent store (Amino.Store)
 3. distributed privacy and security (Amino.Safe)

-Amin.Run supports most commonly used programming languages and is, by default, deployed and managed in container environments using [Kubernetes](https://www.k8s.io).
+Amino.Run supports most commonly used programming languages and is, by default, deployed and managed in container environments using [Kubernetes](https://www.k8s.io).
 Common examples of distributed applications include: